-Second graders refine and expand their writing and grow as writers as they begin to write more detailed and longer texts and different types of texts.
+Second graders refine and expand their writing, growing as writers as they begin to write texts that are more detailed, longer, and of different types.
 Technology is an important part of 2nd grade as students begin to use it to publish their writing.
-You can help support this by using technology at home with your child, in an appropriate and supervised manner.
+You can help support this by using technology at home with your child in an appropriate and supervised manner.

 Writes a variety of types of texts including:

-- Opinion Pieces: Students state their opinions and provide reasons to support it and provide a conclusion.
+- Opinion Pieces: Students state their opinions and provide reasons to support them, closing with a conclusion.